kmonad/kmonad-contrib/keymaps/jenspets/README.md

 There are still a few things that I want to see if I can implement in the keymap:
 - Caps word: Pressing both shifts will capitalize the next word
-- Fine-tune the tap-hold function so it is similar to my other keyboards
 - Mouse keys and movements
 - Add nuhs-key to keymap.
 Currently, only mubs is defined